 Day 14: Anthropology Museum, Abelardo Rodriguez Market murals

 Day 15: Return flight to the USA

-Led by renowned Mesoamerican scholar, Professor Karl Taube, journey from the Gulf Coast lowlands to Mexico’s Central Plateau, and along the way see nine UNESCO World Heritage sites – Veracruz’ colonial town of Tlacotlalpan; El Tajin with its eye-catching Pyramid of the Niches; the sacred Sanctuary of Atotonilco; the Padre Tembleque Aqueduct constructed in the 16th century; El Camino Real Tierra Adentro, the Royal Road that traversed 1,590 miles from Mexico City to New Mexico; and the historic colonial cities of Puebla, Querétaro, San Miguel de Allende, and Mexico City.
+Led by renowned Mesoamerican scholar, Professor Karl Taube, journey from the Gulf Coast lowlands to Mexico’s Central Plateau.
+And along the way see nine UNESCO World Heritage sites: Veracruz’ colonial town of Tlacotlalpan; El Tajin with its eye-catching Pyramid of the Niches; the sacred Sanctuary of Atotonilco; the Padre Tembleque Aqueduct constructed in the 16th century; El Camino Real Tierra Adentro, the Royal Road that traversed 1,590 miles from Mexico City to New Mexico; and the historic colonial cities of Puebla, Querétaro, San Miguel de Allende, and Mexico City.
 But there’s more!
-Also included is Cantona, one of the largest urban centers ever discovered in Mesoamerica, and Arroyo Seco, a cave decorated with prehistoric multicolored paintings, only recently opened to the public.
+Also included is Cantona, one of the largest urban centers ever discovered in Mesoamerica, and Arroyo Seco, a cave decorated with multicolored prehistoric paintings, only recently opened to the public.
 Added highlights are the rarely visited, only recently explored archaeological remains of the Bajía region – El Cerrito, Plazuelas, Peralta, and Barajas.

 Won’t you join Far Horizons and only 11 others on this very special expedition to the hidden sites of Mexico?